Department of Diagnostic Sciences: Programs

 The program offers a mix of didactic courses, electives, microscopic general and oral pathology, clinical oral pathology, oral and maxillofacial radiology, head and neck pain, hospital rotations, and research.
 Clinical patients will be seen at the University of Pittsburgh School of Dental Medicine and at the University Dental Health Services, Inc. (faculty practice plan).
 The School of Dental Medicine has an active surgical pathology (biopsy) service, with approximately 2200 accessions per year.
 Abundant research opportunities are available within the School of Dental Medicine, in other graduate schools of the University, and in the medical center.

-A significant portion of the residency is devoted to rotations at the UPMC-Presbyterian University Hospital Department of Pathology.
+A significant portion of the residency is devoted to clinical rotations at the UPMC-Presbyterian University Hospital Department of Pathology.
 The Medical Center is a major, regional, tertiary care and transplant center that will expose the resident to a large volume and a wide variety of experiences.
-A unique facet of the program are three 4-week rotations in head and neck anatomic pathology.
-Other required rotations include gastrointestional pathology ("GI quicks"), immunopathology, hematopathology-lymph node, thoracic pathology, and dermatopathology.
+A unique facet of the program is a 12-week rotation in head and neck anatomic pathology.
+Other required rotations include gastrointestional pathology ("quicks"), immunopathology, hematopathology-lymph node, thoracic pathology, and dermatopathology.
 The program is designed to allow some flexibility for the resident to concentrate on a particular area of oral and maxillofacial pathology.

 Faculty members are certified by their specialty boards of Oral and Maxillofacial Pathology, Oral and Maxillofacial Radiology, Oral Medicine, or Anatomic Pathology, and possess a wide range of clinical, teaching, research, and surgical pathology experience.